tonyfast/whereami/readme.md

 <code>[pip install git+https://github.com/tonyfast/whereami](https://github.com/tonyfast/whereami)</code>

-> But, really don't use this.
-Just consider the logic for your needs.

 Logic circuits to identify the context a notebook's derived source is executing in.

 * Is Jupyter running this?